Towards an improved understanding of $\eta \to \gamma^* \gamma^*$: Abstract

 \section{Abstract}

-\bsp We argue that high-quality data on the reaction $e^+e^-\to \pi^+\pi^-\eta$ will allow one to determine the double off-shell form factor $\eta\to \gamma^*\gamma^*$ in a model-independent way with controlled accuracy.
+\bsp We argue that high-quality data on the reaction $e^+e^-\to \pi^+\pi^-\eta$ will allow one to determine the doubly-virtual form factor $\eta\to \gamma^*\gamma^*$ in a model-independent way with controlled accuracy.
 This is an important step towards a reliable evaluation of the hadronic light-by-light scattering contribution to the anomalous magnetic moment of the muon.
-When analyzing the existing data for $e^+e^-\to \pi^+\pi^-\eta$ in the range of total energies $1\GeV^2<Q_2^2<(4.5\GeV)^2$, we demonstrate that the double off-shell form factor $F_{\eta\gamma^*\gamma^*}(Q_1^2,Q_2^2)$ is consistent with the commonly employed factorization ansatz at least for $Q_1^2<1\GeV^2$, if the effect of the $a_2$ meson is taken into account.
+When analyzing the existing data for $e^+e^-\to \pi^+\pi^-\eta$ for total energies squared $k^2>1\GeV^2$, we demonstrate that the effect of the $a_2$ meson provides a natural breaking mechanism for the commonly employed factorization ansatz in the doubly-virtual form factor $F_{\eta\gamma^*\gamma^*}(q^2,k^2)$.
 However, better data are needed to draw firm conclusions. \esp